ibm-cloud-docs/vpc/nlb-about.md

 {:download: .download}
 {:DomainName: data-hd-keyref="DomainName"}

-# About {{site.data.keyword.cloud_notm}} Network Load Balancer
+# About {{site.data.keyword.cloud_notm}} Network Load Balancer for VPC
 {: #network-load-balancers}

-You can use the {{site.data.keyword.cloud}} Network Load Balancer to distribute traffic among multiple server instances within the same region of your VPC.
+You can use the {{site.data.keyword.cloud}} Network Load Balancer for VPC to distribute traffic among multiple server instances within the same region of your VPC.
 {:shortdesc}

 The following diagram illustrates the deployment architecture for a network load balancer.